jeffThompson/CreativeProgramming1/Week01_DrawingBasics/README.md

 * Due September 15 by 11am EST
 * Sketch should be `600x600px` or resize with the browser
 * Upload link to `p5.js` code to Canvas
-* See the code examples in this folder and the video playlist for this week
+* See the code examples linked below and the video playlist for this week
 * Email or drop into my office hours if you need help!